Anastasiia Ianson

 Tatra pratyaya-eka-tānata dhyānam (PYS 3.2) — "When you focus your attention (psychic energy) on one object, or when you fix your mental suggestion on one idea and hold it there continuously without distraction, the result is meditation (dhyāna)."

-This Yoga Sutra forms the foundation of the zine, which combines a meditation guide (a light-visualization practice) with a visual interpretation of sensations and thoughts that arise throughout the process.
-The zine follows a path through shifting meditative states: from chaos and mental entanglement to calmness and a return to reality in a renewed condition.
+This Yoga Sutra forms the foundation of the zine, which combines a meditation guide — a light visualisation practice — with a visual interpretation of the sensations and thoughts arising throughout the process.
+The work traces a path through shifting meditative states: from chaos and mental entanglement to calmness, culminating in a renewed awareness of reality.

 Full zine